MEDIABLOCKAI/docs/tutorials/wallet-tutorials/imtoken-wallet-tutorial.md

 ![](../../.gitbook/assets/6.jpg)

-**Step 5:** Now you have successfuly added CMN Blockchain network RPC on imToken wallet.
-You can now send/receive CMN Blockchain network assets on imToken wallet.
+**Step 5:** Now you have successfuly added MBC Blockchain network RPC on imToken wallet.
+You can now send/receive MBC Blockchain network assets on imToken wallet.

  **Note:** You will have to add the contract address of the tokens manually for the wallet to show balances.